otto-de/jlineup/README.md

 It does a pixel by pixel comparison of both runs and generates an HTML and a JSON report.
 Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Chromium and Firefox are supported).

-JLineup has no other dependencies than web browser (Firefox or Chrome/Chromium) and a JVM.
+JLineup has no other dependencies than a web browser (Firefox or Chrome/Chromium) and a JVM.
+If the configured browser is not installed, it will be downloaded automatically by JLineup.
 *Experimental*: There's also a self-contained Linux AMD64 build of the CLI version that doesn't even require a JVM.

 ## Example